erikeidt/eesolar/README.md

 This climbing reserve locks in previously obtained charge while also still allowing some battery usage/discharge for short term home loads.&nbsp;
 The amount of lattitude can be configured and depends on how the reserve is climbed.&nbsp; I'm using about 1%, meaning I keep the reserve limit about 1% below the SoC, so that gives the system allowance to use about that much battery before pulling from the grid.&nbsp;
-And whenver the SoC goes higher, I climb the reserve up.
+And whenver the SoC goes higher, I climb the reserve up to lock in the new charge level and save battery for TOU peak.

 Then for peak hours, a rule that engages the batteries for discharge and later to idle after-peak throughout the dark evenings and mornings.

 Other automations are also possible though not yet here, i.e. to stop battery charging at reaching some SoC lower than 100%, e.g. 70% as some might prefer.&nbsp;
 To do this well, we would also need automation to idle the batteries, and also bring them out of idle.&nbsp;
-This because, while an idling and non-idling configurations are possible, going into or out of idle is not built-in features of the Envoy, so would have to be automated externally.
+This because, while idling and non-idling configurations are possible, going into or out of idle are not built-in features of the Envoy, so would also have to be automated externally, e.g. with HA.

 ---

-At present I don't know how to turn on or off Storm Guard, as this seems to be externally automated by the Enphase Cloud dynamically making changes to the Envoy.&nbsp;
+At present I don't know how to turn on or off Storm Guard directly, as this seems to be externally automated by the Enphase Cloud dynamically making changes to the Envoy.&nbsp;
+So, there's no tariff option I know of in the local Envoy.&nbsp;
 And that traditionally, Storm Guard comes back on even after having been turned off.&nbsp;
-However, let's note that recently Enphase App now has a "really really turn off Storm Guard option"!
+However, let's note that recently Enphase App now has a "really really turn off Storm Guard option"!&nbsp;
-I used to have rules that looked for the bad behavior of Storm Guard (i.e. charging from grid possibly even during a peak rate period), and would have home assistant jerk the system out of that (by cycling through the other modes: true Self-Consumption and/or Full Backup before returning to Savings mode), but fortunately this seems no longer necessary.
+I used to have rules that looked for the bad behavior of Storm Guard (i.e. charging from grid possibly even during a peak rate period), and would have home assistant "jerk the system out of that" (by cycling through the other modes: true Self-Consumption and/or Full Backup before returning to Savings mode), but fortunately this seems no longer necessary.

 ---